Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: *no hotkey*, `false`

+### tweakmFakeNightVision

+Always use night vision for game rendering, regardless of whether the player actually has night vision

+- Category: MC Tweaks
+- Type: togglable hotkey
+- Default value: *no hotkey*, `false`

 ### tweakmFlawlessFrames

 Forced client to render all changes in loaded chunk for each frames